AgoraIO-Community/VideoUIKit-Web-React/README.md

 ## Improvements

-This project has been created to support some improvements and fix some imortant issues inside UIKit official project that developers and collaborators aren't including in main project.
+This project has been created to support some improvements and fix some important issues inside UIKit official project that developers and collaborators aren't including in main project.

+- **_Camera switch_**: It's not possible to switch camera in UIKit official project.
+This project includes a button to switch camera on mobile devices.

 ### Controls

 - TIMER
 - FULLSCREEN
+- SWITCHCAMERA

 ### Props